We hear, "Why won’t my baby take a bottle?" ALL. THE. TIME.

 If you have introduced a bottle to your young baby and he is unhappy, consider the bottle.
 This is such an important topic that we have written an entire book on the subject!
 In a nutshell, consider the nipple shape.
 Your baby’s mouth needs to accept the nipple length and his lips should rest on a portion of the base, with the mouth slightly propped open.

 The flow of the nipple you choose should help your baby have a similar swallow pattern as he has at your breast; slower is not necessarily better.
 The way you hold the bottle can make-or-break bottle acceptance, too.
 Product packaging is not a reliable way to choose a bottle for your baby.
-You are welcome to look around the bottle section of our website for details, check out the book, or grab the Beginning Bottle Feeding class so you can confidently select and use a bottle in a way that is supportive of breastfeeding.
+Check out our book, or grab our Beginning Bottle Feeding class so you can confidently select and use a bottle in a way that is supportive of breastfeeding.

 Check Your Milk

-The second area to consider is the smell/taste of your milk.
+Another area to consider is the smell/taste of your milk.
 The smell/taste of your milk can change during storage, sometimes a little, sometimes a lot.
 Milk that has changed in flavor is safe to drink if your baby will take it.
 But if your baby is objecting to the smell/taste, it doesn’t matter what bottle you put it in, your baby will refuse.
 In this case, you need to address why your milk has changed in flavor.
-Again, this topic is addressed in our book, and we have a class launching soon if this describes you.
+Again, this topic is addressed in our book.

 You can overcome bottle refusal.
 It starts with knowing why it’s happening, and then finding the right tools to move forward.
 We would love to be part of your journey and help you figure it out!